 Rose Terrace 111; Ext.
 7251

-Ralph Alan Cohen is Founding Executive Director and Director of Mission at the American Shakespeare Center and Gonder Professor of Shakespeare and Performance and founder of the Master of Letters and Fine Arts program at Mary Baldwin College.
+Ralph Alan Cohen is Co-Founder and Director of Mission at the American Shakespeare Center and Gonder Professor of Shakespeare and Performance and founder of the Master of Letters and Fine Arts program at Mary Baldwin College.
 He was project director for the building of the Blackfriars Playhouse — a recreation of Shakespeare’s indoor theatre — in Staunton Virginia.
 He has directed 30 productions of plays by Shakespeare and his contemporaries, including America’s first professional production of Francis Beaumont’s The Knight of the Burning Pestle.
 He also directed the first revival of Thomas Middleton’s Your Five Gallants and co-edited the play for Oxford University Press’s Collected Works of Thomas Middleton.
 He is the author of ShakesFear and How to Cure It: A Handbook for Teaching Shakespeare.
 He twice edited special teaching issues of the Shakespeare Quarterly and has published articles on teaching Shakespeare as well as on Shakespeare, Jonson, and Elizabethan staging.
 He founded the Studies Abroad program at James Madison University, where he won Virginia’s award for outstanding faculty.
 He has frequently directed summer institutes on Shakespeare and staging sponsored by the National Endowment for the Humanities.
 In 2001 he established the Blackfriars Conference, a bi-annual week-long celebration of early modern drama in performance.
-In 2008 he won the Commonwealth Governor’s Arts Award.
+In 2008, Cohen and ASC co-founder Jim Warren earned the Commonwealth Governor’s Arts Award.
 In 2009 he was the Theo Crosby Fellow at Shakespeare’s Globe in London.
 He earned his undergraduate degree at Dartmouth College and his doctorate at Duke University and has honorary degrees from St. Lawrence University and Georgetown University.

 Julie D. Fox